NASW Standards for Clinical Social Work in Social Work Practice

 Standard 12.
 Technology

-Clinical social workers shall have access to computer technology and the Internet, as the need to communicate via e-mail and to seek information on the Web for purposes of education, networking, and resources is essential for efficient and productive clinical practice.
+Clinical social workers shall have access to computer technology and the internet, as the need to communicate via email and to seek information on the internet for purposes of education, networking, and resources is essential for efficient and productive clinical practice.
+Clinical social workers who provide telehealth services shall be knowledgeable of all rules and regulations that govern the jurisdiction in which the social worker and client are located.
+Clinical social workers shall be transparent and technologically knowledgeable about using artificial intelligence (AI), as well as the use of applications, avatars, and metaverse in psychotherapy assessment and treatment.

 Interpretation